 Gift shops and tearooms exploit Truro’s charm at every opportunity and rightly so, as there is much to be proud of here.
 With stunning Georgian buildings along Lemon Street and a breathtaking cathedral, Truro is a place you will remember.

 This ancient market town is only a 15 minute drive from The Galleon, and you may wish to visit the town centre or sample some local brews at the St. Austell Brewery Visitor Centre.

 To the north of the town is The Wheal Martyn China Clay Museum, providing an insight into the mining industry that was so important to the local area.

 St Michael’s Mount

-This spectacular piece of history is within a 30 minute drive.
-Why not visit and stroll across the causeway where a legendary giant once walked.
-You can follow the footsteps of pilgrims.
-Boat hop to an island where modern life meets layers of history.
+If you feel like travelling a bit further, then a visit to St. Michaels Mount is well worth it.
+Situated in Mount’s Bay, in the west of Cornwall, it is accessible by boat or across the ancient causeway, tides permitting, where a legendary giant is said to have walked.
+You can follow the footsteps of pilgrim to an island where modern life meets layers of history.
 Discover a medieval castle, a sub-tropical paradise and a close-knit island community.

 Newquay & North Coast

 Exposure to westerly storms and pounding surf has given rise to the famously dramatic scenery of Cornwall’s north coast, a landscape carved and sculpted by the sea, and made all the more exciting by the numerous tales of smuggling and wrecking that abound in her coves and caves.
 For many it is surfing that has really put this stretch of coastline on the map.
 Newquay is dubbed the UK’s Mecca for surfers.